-When you’ve completed a great job for a client, don’t miss this perfect opportunity to boost your reputation and encourage the client to spread the word.
+When you have completed a great job for a customer or client, take the opportunity to boost your reputation and encourage the client to spread the word.

-With word-of-mouth recommendations still playing such an important role in trades, you should always be working to encourage your most satisfied clients to provide referrals and help you bring in new business.
+As we have seen, word-of-mouth recommendations still play a massive role in the trades sector.
+Therefore you should encourage your happy customers and clients to provide referrals and help you bring in new business.

 Do: Take Advantage Of Review Sites And Social Media

-Make sure your business is properly set up on all the main review sites for tradesmen.
+To take full advantage of this you will need to make sure that your business is properly set up on the main review sites for tradesmen.

 Here’s are a few of the main sites to get started:

-All these are heavily used by potential clients researching the tradesmen they want to hire.
+All these are used a lot by your potential clients/customers researching the tradesmen they want to hire.

-The new Facebook Recommendations tool allows users to ask friends and family for suggestions on local businesses and services.
+Platforms like Facebook make it possible for people to quickly send recommendations to their friends and family.
+The new Facebook Recommendations tool now even means that users can directly ask their friends and family for suggestions on local businesses and services.

-If you’ve impressed a particular client, it gives you the opportunity to win plenty of business from their recommendations.
+If your company has really impressed a particular client, this then gives you the opportunity to win a lot of business from their recommendations.

 Don’t: Respond Negatively To Reviews

-No business is ever going to receive consistent five-star ratings from every single reviewer.
+No matter how hard you try, you are unlikely to always get five-star ratings from every single reviewer.

-In fact, studies have shown that consumers are quite wary of businesses with flawless ratings because they’re more likely to be fake!
+In fact, studies have shown that consumers are wary of businesses with flawless ratings.
+Believing that they are more likely to be fake!

 Negative reviews are to be expected and if you’re a trades business looking to grow, every poor review is an opportunity to improve.

-Manage it appropriately and you’ll come across as highly professional.
-Manage it poorly, with petty remarks and equally negative responses, and you might find that clients no longer want to hire you.
+Manging them well shows you as being a highly professional outfit.
+On the other hand if managed poorly, with petty remarks or with a negative responses, you might find that clients no longer want to hire you.

 Do: Sign Up With Relevant Trade Associations